eriktaylor/ai-agent-moat/README.md

 ## How to Run

+The current pipeline runs autonomously using GitHub Actions.
+One-off queries can be run as per below:

 **Demo Application (Streamlit) with user-query use-case:**

 The application is deployed and publicly available on Streamlit Community Cloud.